 Visitors to jobsites also may be at risk.
 Planners, business partners, and investors are a few examples of non-construction related workers who may need to visit a jobsite.
 Injuries are more likely to occur if visitors do not have training in proper safety precautions, or access to safety equipment.

 If you or a loved one suffered an injury due to inspecting or visiting a jobsite, you may be entitled to compensation.
-The attorneys at Sullivan Papain Block McGrath & Cannavo (SPBMC) are dedicated to personal injury cases, focusing on the workforce.
+The New York personal injury attorneys at Sullivan Papain Block McGrath & Cannavo (SPBMC) are dedicated to personal injury cases, focusing on the workforce.
 Contact us for a free consultation.

 SPBMC is a premiere full-service New York City personal injury law firm.
 We have served New York and New Jersey for decades, recovering more than $2 billion in settlements for our clients to date.